Lasoloz/solidjs-modal-context/README.md

 A context-based utility for managing complex modals in SolidJS.

 This library lets you create type-safe modals, which can be easily opened within the modal context.
-It also enables data flow between modals and parent component, thus allowing you to read user input without a global application state.
+It also enables data flow between modals and parent components, thus allowing you to read user input without a global application state.

-It is advised to use TypeScript for fully utilizing the library's capabilities.
+It is advised to use TypeScript to utilize the library's capabilities fully.

-This utility comes with minimal styling, you are free to create your own modals and/or use a UI-library with modal components.
+This utility comes with minimal styling; you are free to create your modals and/or use a UI library with modal components.

 ## Table of Contents